sergson/KMR-Transformations/kmr_Prilosophical.md

 2. **The Phenomenon of "Return"**: Just as a ship disappearing over the horizon does not signify its destruction, in KMR-L, a singularity ($K = \pm 1/A$) is interpreted as a phase transition, shifting the system into a mirrored regime through inversion.
 3. **Ergodicity as Cohesion**: The hypothesis of Universal ergodicity in KMR-L asserts that information is not lost but circulates.
 This ensures the internal integrity of being, where every local event is statistically woven into the common fabric of the cosmos.

-## 16.5 Scope and Perspectives

-The KMR-L theory does not claim to be the "ultimate truth" but offers an effective **interpretive framework** for systems with the following properties:
-*   Presence of feedback loops and nonlinear saturation.
-*   Strict dependence on prehistory (system memory).
-*   Closure or cyclicity of processes.

-## 16.6 Functional Replacement of Zero and Topological Continuity
+## 16.5 Functional Replacement of Zero and Topological Continuity

 The rejection of the concept of absolute zero in favor of the base state $A$ within the KMR-L model is not a simplification, but a necessary condition for maintaining the informational coherence of the system.